biurad/php-di/README.md

 }
 ```

 Rade Di has service provider support, which allows the container to be extensible and reuseable.
-With Rade DI, your project do not need so to depend on PSR-11 container so musch.
+With Rade DI, your project do not need so to depend on PSR-11 container so must.
 Just create a service provider for your project, and you done.

 ```php
 use Rade\DI\Container;